Sparky4567/peekaboo/README.md

 ...
 Delete the two databases completely, change your username and password in config.py, start the venv and visit /ini path once.
 That is how the databases will recreate.
-You will loose the information store there, but you will regain the access and everything will work again as expected.
+You will loose the information stored there, but you will regain the access and everything will work again as expected.

 # Cloudflare middleware